nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-profiler](https://github.com/svenstaro/cargo-profiler) - Cargo subcommand to profile binaries.
 - [cargo-outdated](https://github.com/kbknapp/cargo-outdated) - Cargo subcommand for displaying when Rust dependencies are out of date.
 - [cargo-modules](https://github.com/regexident/cargo-modules) - Cargo plugin for showing a tree-like overview of a crate's modules.
+- [cargo-tree](https://github.com/sfackler/cargo-tree) - Cargo subcommand that visualizes a crate's dependency graph in a tree-like format.

 ## Links